SuperTapood/Cudheart/README.md

 <br>
 The aim of this project is to provide a back-end framework for a Tensorflow-esque library to be developed at a later date.

+- [ ] add axis to everything
 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?
+- [ ] add more overloads for expscpp
+- [ ] add more overloads for basemathcpp
 - [ ] remove all the useless overloads
 - [ ] handle stupid exceptions (things like axis > 1 or axis < 0 things like that)
 - [ ] fix docs in ndarray vector and matrix